safesoftware/FMETraining/ServerAdmin4Scalability/Exercise1_JobQueues.md

 <br>**5) Connect to FME Server**
-<br>Open the FME Server web interace, either through the Web User Interface shortcut in the Windows Start Menu or directly in your web browser.
+<br>Open the FME Server web interface, either through the Web Interface shortcut in the Windows Start Menu or directly in your web browser.

 <br>**6) Assign and Run Workspace in Job Queue**